 The OSMI office will be open 9am – 7pm Monday, 9am – 5pm Tuesday to Friday and Saturday morning from 9am – 12noon, or by appointment, while the project is on exhibition when current restrictions ease.

 For people who would like to understand how the wind farm would look in the landscape, OSMI will have Virtual Reality headsets in their Mirboo North Office at 52 Ridgway during this period.

 If you wish to discuss any part of the application or make an appointment to review the documents outside published opening hours please contact us via email@example.com, call on 1800 OSMIAU, or drop in to see us at 52 Ridgway, Mirboo North VIC 3871.

-Prior to lodging an application to build the wind farm a referral must be made to the Victorian Minister for Planning to determine if an Environmental Effects Statement (EES) is required for the project and to Commonwealth Government to determine if approval is required under the Environment Protection and Biodiversity Conservation (EPBC) Act 1999.
+Prior to lodging an application to build the wind farm, referrals were made to the Victorian Minister for Planning to determine if an Environmental Effects Statement (EES) was required for the project and to the Commonwealth Government to determine if approval were required under the Environment Protection and Biodiversity Conservation (EPBC) Act 1999.

-There is a significant amount of documentation that needs to be prepared for the application, including project description, project design and details about any potential impacts on the environment.
+There is a significant amount of documentation that needs to be prepared for a wind farm application, including project description, project design and details about any potential impacts on the environment.
 Many supporting documents are required to accompany the application, including the technical assessments on subjects such as noise, visual and landscape impact, traffic, economics, biodiversity, and bush fire risk.

-Information gathered for preliminary reports (required for the referral processes) need to be considered in more detail to finalise these assessments and to reflect changes made to the design to minimise the environmental impacts of the project.
+Information gathered for preliminary reports (required for the referral processes) then needs to be considered in more detail to finalise the assessments and to reflect changes made to the design to minimise the environmental impacts of the project.